 Once you have the area of the space, multiply by 2 to cover the two coats you will most likely need.
-If you choose not to prime your walls you may need additional paint.
+If you choose not to prime your walls, you may need additional paint.
 It is best to buy paint that already has the primer included.
 Do your homework to understand paint quality.

-4. Mix Gallons for Uniformity
+Tip 4.
+Mix Gallons for Uniformity

 Just because the paint you buy is mixed using the same formula, it doesn’t mean it will be uniform once applied to your walls.

-5. Try Interior Painting Techniques
+Tip 5.
+Try Interior Painting Techniques

 Faux finishes allow you to incorporate the look of textured walls.
-The technique can simulate the look of marble, leather or even wood.
+The technique can simulate the look of marble, leather, or even wood.

 Another technique involves painting with plaster to give rooms a Mediterranean look.

-6. Use Painter’s Tape
+Tip 6.
+Use Painter’s Tape

 In rooms where the interior paint on the walls will differ from the baseboards, you will need to apply painter’s tape.
 This will allow for smooth straight lines when you transition from the wall color to your trim.
 Plus, it will help keep the baseboards free from paint spatters.

-7. Clear Furniture from Room if Possible
+Tip 7.
+Clear All Furniture from the Room if Possible

 Don’t ruin your furniture with paint.
-After removing all artwork from the walls and face plates from light switches and electrical outlets, consider removing furniture from the room.
+After removing all artwork from the walls and faceplates from light switches and electrical outlets, consider removing furniture from the room.

-8. Protect Flooring with Drop Cloths
+Tip 8.
+Protect Flooring with Drop Cloths

-Let’s face it, accidents happen and paint can get knocked or kicked over.
+Let’s face it, accidents happen, and paint can get knocked or kicked over.
 Similar to your furniture and artwork, you also want to protect your flooring.

-Interior house paint may be easy to clean from ceramic tiles but it can ruin your carpet if not treated immediately.
+Interior house paint may be easy to clean from ceramic tiles, but it can ruin your carpet if not treated immediately.
 Eliminate the hassle and worry by covering your floors before opening the paint can.

-Depending on your flooring, you can use paper, plastic or drop cloths.
+Depending on your flooring, you can use paper, plastic, or drop cloths.

 Before applying the second coat of paint, ensure that the first coat is dry.
 Interior paint may give the appearance of being dry.
 To be safe, allow a few hours to pass before applying the finishing coat.

-10. Clean up as Soon as Possible
+Tip 10.
+Clean up as Soon as Possible

 Your room isn’t finished until you’ve cleaned up.
-This means removing all painter’s tape, taking up drop cloths and washing all rollers, paint brushes and trays.
+This means removing all painter’s tape, taking up drop cloths, and washing all rollers, paintbrushes, and trays.

 If you have any unused products, return them for a refund as soon as possible.
 Remember, some stores do not allow mixed paint returns.